-Why Choose Saint Rose for Biochemistry?
+Why Choose Saint Rose for Bachelor of Science in Biochemistry?

 Students in the Biochemistry program study the chemistry of life.
 Compounds studied include proteins, carbohydrates, lipids, and nucleic acids.
 Virtually any biological function is a potential area of study.
 Common topics include the regulation of metabolism, the molecular basis of genetics, chemoluminescence, and the methods by which drugs affect organisms.